 2. Prepare Your Pets for Showings

-Dale Says: “If you have pets, like I do, we put our dogs in the laundry room with the baby gate so that people could come and go without dogs.
-Sometimes you have people who are allergic to cats, so they need to secure that pet so people can come and go as easily as possible, and to get in your house.
+Dale Says: “If you have pets like I do, we put our dogs in the laundry room with the baby gate so that people could come and go without dogs.
+Sometimes you have people who are allergic to cats, so they need to secure that pet so people can come and go as easily as possible, and to get into your house.

 If they can’t get into your house, obviously they can’t see it, therefore they’re not going to buy it…That dog or that cat needs to be secured because no one wants that liability of someone else’s pet.”

 When you show your house to potential buyers, you need to put your pets away so that they are safe, not stressed out, to reduce odor and so that buyers who are allergic or afraid can still visit.

 - Take the pets to a kennel outside the house (at your local vet or service like the Wag Hotels)